AbbyTunes/Art_Valley/readme.md

 ## Sample Code

 To provide users with a quick way to target edits across the page, be it art descriptions or article bodies, each editable piece of data was given its own component.
 Utilizing local react states, different elements would be rendered on a page.
-To edit an article header, for instance the below Article Header Detail class constructor component was created.
+To edit an article header, for instance, the below Article Header Detail class constructor component was created.

 ```
 class ArticleHeaderDetail extends React.Component {